bigopon/dominic/README.md

 ```

 ## Plan
+- [ ] Have diffing when updating in template
 - [ ] Have basic layouts: `facebook`, `twitter`, `pinterest`
 - [ ] Have basic components: `tab`, `combobox`, `table`